 Elementary students learn arithmetic, geometry and pre-algebra while engaging in both group and individual activities.
 New skills are taught at the beginning of each class and then practiced and applied to real life situations.
 Students learn to communicate using the language of math.
 Computational fluency is developed through regular practice and review of skills.
 Content and exercises are pulled from the Bridges program and supplemented with a variety of math resources.
 Science class often provides data for use in our math class.
 Projects such as the school garden, construction in the outdoor classroom, and planning for trips, provide opportunities for the students to apply their math learning to real life problems.

 Each fall we undertake an overnight camping trip with the upper elementary group.
-We hike in the Green Mountains or the Adirondacks, and camp in lean-tos in a campground near the area of our hike.
+We hike in the Green Mountains or the Adirondacks, and camp in tents and lean-tos in a campground near the area of our hike.
 We plan the food and activities with the students.
-These trips help foster a love of the outdoors, build physical confidence, develop independence and flexibility, and create a group bonding that provides a strong social foundation for the community of the class.
+These trips help foster a love of the outdoors, build physical confidence, develop independence and resilience, and create a group bonding that provides a strong social foundation for the community of the class.

 Each spring we undertake a cultural trip with the upper elementary group that ties into the year’s social studies focus.
 Recent trips have included Montreal in connection with a world studies focus; Boston and Sturbridge Village as part of a study of the American Revolutionary period and early 1800s; and Plimoth Plantation while studying pre-contact New England native peoples and the contact period.